💜 MINT Chinese Film Festival 2026: Call for Entries 💚

 3. Steps of Registration and Submission:

 2.1) Prospective participants should provide comprehensive film information and relevant materials as per the requirements listed on the submission page.
 Missing important information will affect the selection process.
-Please only provide commonly used email addresses and telephone numbers for submission.
+Please ensure that the email address and mobile number you use when submitting are contactable.

 II.
 Submission Requirements

-All films must not have been released in the UK in any format, including online, before their screening in the Festival.
+All films must not have been released in the UK in any format, including online, before the 2026 MINT CFF (March 6-8).

 Production Time:

-2.3) Should the film be selected, participants need to actively cooperate with festival staff at least two weeks before the opening to provide relevant promotion materials in both English and Chinese, including but not limited to official high-resolution posters and stills, trailers, Q&A with directors, and/or introduction videos.
-(Resolution and format requirements for video materials are the same as above.)
+2.3) Should the film be selected, participants need to actively cooperate with festival team as soon as the selection result was received (in mid-January 2026) to provide relevant promotional materials in both English and Chinese, including but not limited to official high-resolution posters and stills, trailers, Q&A with directors, and/or introduction videos.
+Resolution and format requirements for video materials are the same as above.

-* Shortlisted directors who need translation services due to special reasons should contact festival staff by email in advance.
+* Selected filmmakers who require translation services due to special reasons should contact festival team by email in advance.

 3.1) Feature films: no less than 60 minutes.